dotnet/runtime/Linux-instructions.md

 There have been reports of issues when using other distros or versions of Ubuntu (e.g. [Issue 95](https://github.com/dotnet/coreclr/issues/95)).
 If you're on another distribution, consider using docker's ```ubuntu:14.04``` image.

+Minimum RAM required to build is 1GB.
+The build is known to fail on 512 MB VMs ([Issue 536](https://github.com/dotnet/coreclr/issues/536)).

 Toolchain Setup
 ---------------